offbeatwp/documentation/frontend__compiling-assets.md

 ## Javascript

-Your js files should be in `resources/js/` The `main.js` file is the entry-file for you javascript.
+Your js files should be in `resources/js/` The `main.js` file is the entry-file for your javascript.
 Javascript can be written in ES6.

-## Icon font
+## Icon Font

-The builder can created icon fonts for you.
+The builder can create icon fonts for you.
 Just create an `icons` folder in `/resources/` and move some `.svg` files into to.
-Next run the command from the route of your OffbeatWP Theme folder:
+Next, run the command from the route of your OffbeatWP Theme folder:

 ```
 yarn offbeatwp icons